oscovida/oscovida/tools/pelican/content/pages/index.rst

 Use OSCOVIDA to monitor the pandemic, second waves, local outbreaks and motivate social distancing and support for other containment measures.

+European XFEL follows the RKI recommendations for access restrictions to the campus after travel abroad or in Germany, we provide tables showing these incidence rates for `Germany here <germany-incidence-rate.html>`__, and for `countries worldwide here. <countries-incidence-rate.html>`__.

 Read more about our `motivation <motivation.html>`__, `data sources
 <data-sources.html>`__, `team <team.html>`__, watch a
 `video interview <https://youtu.be/1_oDc_vptBQ>`__, or join our